 The data presented in this 2020 FHMP are the most recently available, consolidated for FTC consideration.
-The data presented are preliminary, pending a full QA/QC review of the Big Tables (Appendix A) by the Monitoring & Evaluation (M&E) Subgroup for accuracy and source.
+The data presented are preliminary, pending a full quality assurance/quality control (QA/QC) review of the Big Tables (Appendix A) by the Monitoring & Evaluation (M&E) Subgroup for accuracy and source.
+Some of the data reported in this 2020 FHMP are from the In-season Implementation Tool (ISIT), which is a tool that relates natural and hatchery population metrics to hatchery program adjustments, and stores information needed for the tool to operate.
+M&E efforts have made considerable improvements in recent years and over the term of the last FHMP.
+However, not all data collected are currently housed in or utilized by the ISIT tool, and the ISIT tool has not been updated during the last FHMP period.
+During this FHMP period, all data required to achieve FHMP objectives will need to be consolidated into a single database that can be used for analysis and reporting.
 Moving forward, the intended approach is to develop standardized methods for each measure or calculation to the degree possible.
 A work plan will be developed following completion of this FHMP to identify and prioritize metrics within 1 year.
+Additional information on the use of ISIT and its relationship to the "Big Tables" is presented in Section 10.3.1.